rotmanguy/DPCCA/README.md

 - Italian vectors were taken from: "Georgiana Dinu, Angeliki Lazaridou, and Marco Baroni.
 2015.
 Improving zero-shot learning by mitigating the hubness problem.
 In Proceedings of ICLR: Workshop Papers."
 - Russian vectors were taken from: "Andrey Kutuzov and Igor Andreev.
 2015.
 Texts in, meaning out: neural language models in semantic similarity task for Russian.
 In Proceedings of DIALOG."
 - Visual vectors were taken from: "Simonyan, Karen, and Andrew Zisserman.
 "Very deep convolutional networks for large-scale image recognition." arXiv preprint arXiv:1409.1556 (2014)."
-- The original visual vectors were also reduced to 300 dimensions using PCA.